 Following the Quilt Gardens trail

-The trail of nineteen quilt gardens plus twenty-one quilt murals painted on buildings (the number may fluctuate each year) mostly follows the area’s Heritage Trail driving tour.
+The trail of eighteen quilt gardens plus fifteen quilt murals painted on buildings (the number may fluctuate each year) mostly follows the area’s Heritage Trail driving tour.
 Therefore, you can follow the quilt trail and also visit other attractions throughout seven communities in Elkhart and LaGrange Counties, the heart of Indiana’s Amish country.

 However, since I wanted to be sure to see all of the quilt gardens, we decided to devote one day strictly to the gardens.
 We followed the map, which you can download from the AmishCountry.org website.
 You can also pick up a map in area visitor centers and at many of the quilt garden sites.